 This charge is reduced to £30 if the penalty charge is paid within 14 days.

-If unpaid, the charge may be increased to £90 and the Council’s Sheriff Officers will collect payment.
+If unpaid, the charge may be increased to £90 if it remains unpaid.